Innoactive/Hub-Tutorial-Unity-Project/README.md

 ### Importing Steam VR

-Download and import Steam VR version 1.2.3 from https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/1.2.3.
-We recommend moving the Steam VR folder into Extensions, right next to the Hub SDK.
+Download and import _Steam VR_ version 1.2.3 from https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/1.2.3.
+We recommend moving the Steam VR folder into _Assets/Extensions_, right next to the Hub SDK.

 __Important__: Steam VR version 2 which is available on the Asset Store is not supported by VRTK 3.3.0 as currently used in the _Innoactive Hub SDK_.